WrathChaos/react-native-login-screen/README.md

 # 🥳 Version 3

-Version 3 with the complete new UI
+Version 3 with the completely new UI

 - Whole new UI / UX
 - Simplistic Design